NicoloCavalli95horses/KMS-web-testing/content/01 Notes/usability testing.md

 ---
 ## Definition

-Usability testing is a [[black-box testing]] techniques of testing the functionality of a website, app, or product by ==observing real users as they attempt to complete tasks on it==.
+Usability testing is a [[black-box testing]] techniques of testing the functionality of a website, app, or product by ==observing real users as they attempt to complete tasks on it==

 The users are usually observed by researchers working for a business during either an in-person or, more commonly, a remote usability testing session.

 Questions related to usability testing:
 - is the user interface tailored to the end user?